hvag/blog/terraform.md

 I need something.
 I need my own space within the space.
 A VPC.

 * Open a terminal session

 * Create a new working directory to contain the Terraform files.
 Oh, wait a minute.
 No, let's set up a GitHub repository, we're going to want to share and have version control.
 I create a new GitHub repository tf-demo, it's Public and Initialized with a README.
 Note to self, **do not add any 'secrets' to this repo**.

+* I clone the repo with 'git clone https://hvag@github.com/hvag/tf-demo.git'